alemassimo/TAOSW.DSC_Decoder/README.md

 ## License

-This project is open source.
-Please refer to the license file for specific terms and conditions.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright © 2025 Tao Energy SRL.
+All rights reserved.

 ## Acknowledgments